Register for the 2023 challenge here

 - Grade level(s)

-If our students are successful finalists, can we attend the Australia Youth Space Forum virtually to pitch?
+If our students are successful finalists, can we virtually to pitch?

 Yes, accommodations will be made for your students to pitch to the space industry and venture capitalist panel.